This article is based on a presentation made for the Service Design Network (SDN) Switzerland in December 2019.

 Goals And Metrics

 Your strategies should help devise clear goals.
-Metrics must inform on your progress toward these goals.
+On a practical level, metrics must inform on your progress toward these goals.
 This is generally difficult to do well, but it can be really detrimental if done wrong: mind the focusing effect.
 Yet, useless, meaningless and often unnecessary metrics are legion in large organizations.

 Tools And Processes